baguskto/DeFi-Staking-Platform/README.md

 For issues or questions:
 1. Check deployment.json for correct addresses
 2. Verify .env configuration
-3. Check Polygon Mumbai block explorer for transactions
+3. Check Polygon Amoy block explorer for transactions
 4. Review Hardhat and Next.js logs for errors

 ## Next Steps